garyranson/graph-wip/doc/html.md

 ```

 ## Web App Manifest
 HTML5 Boilerplate includes a simple web app manifest file.

 The web app manifest is a simple JSON file that allows you to control how your
 app appears on a device's home screen, what it looks like when it launches
-in that context and what happens when it is launched.
+in that node and what happens when it is launched.
 This allows for much greater
 control over the UI of a saved site or web app on a mobile device.

 It's linked to from the HTML as follows:

 ```html
         <link rel="manifest" href="site.webmanifest">
 ```
 Our [site.webmanifest](https://github.com/h5bp/html5-boilerplate/blob/master/src/site.webmanifest) contains a very skeletal "app" definition, just to show the basic usage.
 You should fill this file out with [more information about your site or application](https://developer.mozilla.org/en-US/docs/Web/Manifest)

 ## Favicons and Touch Icon

 The shortcut icons should be put in the rootNode directory of your site. `favicon.ico`
 is automatically picked up by browsers if it's placed in the rootNode.
 HTML5
 Boilerplate comes with a default set of icons (include favicon and one Apple
 Touch Icon) that you can use as a baseline to create your own.